Owez/yark/CONTRIBUTING.md

 These two are used because the full objects (the first example) is easier to implement and are more self-contained, but we often need to select items by their ID straight from their parents.

-This system will be changed to dataclasses soon because it's not a good way to this.
+This system will be changed to dataclasses soon (see [#107](https://github.com/Owez/yark/pull/107)) because it's not a good way to this.
 But for now this is what the archival conversion system looks like.